 - Work-Load Analysis

 At first, the managers figure out the total amount of work the organization need to complete.
-And the total number of people required to perform this work.
+In addition, they also ascertain the total number of people required to perform this work.

 - Work-Force Analysis